Trust4AI/GUARD-ME/README.md

     npm start
     ```

-4. To verify that the component is running, you can check the status of the server by running the following command.
+4. To verify that the tool is running, you can check the status of the server by running the following command.

     ```bash
     curl -X GET "http://localhost:8081/api/v1/metamorphic-tests/check" -H  "accept: application/json"